-NASD Regulation invites members to comment on amendments to the Rule 1010 Series, which govern NASD membership.
-NASD Regulation staff and the Member Admission Review Committee (Committee),1 an ad-hoc committee convened in August 1998, developed the proposed changes.
-NASD Regulation asked the Committee to suggest ways to streamline the rules and make them more efficient while preserving their investor protection function.
-The Board, as well as the Membership Committee, the National Adjudicatory Council (NAC), and the Small Firm Advisory Board, approved the proposed changes.
+NASD Regulation proposes to amend the Rule 1010 Series, which governs NASD membership.
+NASD Regulation staff worked with the Member Admission Review Committee (Committee), an ad-hoc committee convened in August 1998, to develop the proposed changes.
+The purpose of the proposed rule change is to streamline the Rules and make them more efficient while preserving their investor protection function.